honeycombio/refinery/README.md

 ## Scaling Up

 Refinery uses bounded queues and circular buffers to manage allocating traces, so even under high volume memory use shouldn't expand dramatically.
 However, given that traces are stored in a circular buffer, when the throughput of traces exceeds the size of the buffer, things will start to go wrong.
-If you have stastics configured, a counter named `collect_cache_buffer_overrun` will be incremented each time this happens.
+If you have statistics configured, a counter named `collect_cache_buffer_overrun` will be incremented each time this happens.
 The symptoms of this will be that traces will stop getting accumulated together, and instead spans that should be part of the same trace will be treated as two separate traces.
 All traces will continue to be sent (and sampled) but the sampling decisions will be inconsistent so you'll wind up with partial traces making it through the sampler and it will be very confusing.
 The size of the circular buffer is a configuration option named `CacheCapacity`.
-To choose a good value, you should consider the throughput of traces (eg traces / second started) and multiply that by the maximum duration of a trace (say, 3 seconds), then multiply that by some large buffer (maybe 10x).
+To choose a good value, you should consider the throughput of traces (e.g. traces / second started) and multiply that by the maximum duration of a trace (say, 3 seconds), then multiply that by some large buffer (maybe 10x).
 This will give you good headroom.

 Determining the number of machines necessary in the cluster is not an exact science, and is best influenced by watching for buffer overruns.
 But for a rough heuristic, count on a single machine using about 2G of memory to handle 5000 incoming events and tracking 500 sub-second traces per second (for each full trace lasting less than a second and an average size of 10 spans per trace).